Chart Color Schemes

 Population growth drivers in Thornbury are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Thornbury's population is approximately 20,490 as of February 2026.
-This figure represents an increase of 1,571 people since the 2021 Census, which reported a population of 18,919.
-The growth is inferred from the estimated resident population of 19,982 in June 2024 and an additional 103 validated new addresses since the Census date.
-This results in a population density ratio of 4,098 persons per square kilometer, placing Thornbury in the top 10% of national locations assessed by AreaSearch.
-Thornbury's growth rate of 8.3% since the census is within 0.4 percentage points of its SA3 area, indicating strong growth fundamentals.
-Overseas migration contributed approximately 81.3% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Thornbury's population is around 20,490 as of Feb 2026.
+This reflects an increase of 1,571 people (8.3%) since the 2021 Census, which reported a population of 18,919 people.
+The change is inferred from the estimated resident population of 19,982 from the ABS as of June 2024 and an additional 103 validated new addresses since the Census date.
+This population level equates to a density ratio of 4,098 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought resource.
+Thornbury's 8.3% growth since the census positions it within 0.4 percentage points of the SA3 area (8.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 81.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, Thornbury is forecasted to experience significant population growth, with an increase of 7,721 persons expected by 2041, reflecting a total increase of 35.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the area expected to increase by 7,721 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 35.2% in total over the 17 years.

 Frequently Asked Questions - Population